January 2026

 Check that Python can successfully import KaHyPar.

-python and make target the same Python version.SITEPKG should point inside that environment..so is Python-version-specific).
+set VAR (cmd)) — bash-style VAR=$(cmd) will not work in fish.python and make target the same Python version.SITEPKG should point inside that environment..so is Python-version-specific)..ini files will cause a FileNotFoundError at runtime even if the import succeeds.